Duchess Kate Hires Hannah Cockburn-Logie As Her New Private Secretary

-Kate Middleton, the Duchess of Cambridge, hired Hannah Cockburn-Logie as her new private secretary recently.
-The Duchess’ new hire came amid the coronavirus pandemic, and it took her several months to choose a replacement for Catherine Quinn.
+Kate Middleton, the Duchess of Cambridge, recently hired Hannah Cockburn-Logie as her new private secretary.
+The duchess’ new hire came amid the coronavirus pandemic, and it took her several months to choose a replacement for Catherine Quinn.
 Cockburn-Logie updated her LinkedIn profile with the title change and indicated that she started the new full-time job in June.

-Private Secretary to Her Royal Highness, The Duchess of Cambridge, read Cockburn-Logie’s title on the social media site.
-In the new role, Cockburn-Logie will help keep the Duchess’s schedule as well as accompany her to meetings.
-Her biography information also laid out the positions Middleton’s new private secretary had leading up to her new job as the Duchess’s right-hand woman.
+As seen on the networking site, Cockburn-Logie’s title is Private Secretary to Her Royal Highness, The Duchess of Cambridge.
+In the new role, she will help keep the duchess’s schedule and accompany her to meetings.
+Her biography information also laid out the positions she had leading up to her new job as Middleton’s right-hand woman.
 Before her latest post, Cockburn-Logie had spent decades in service for the United Kingdom for which she had received awards.

 “I am a senior British diplomat with twenty years of experience in the Foreign and Commonwealth Office.
 I have spent much of my career representing the U.K. overseas with postings to Slovenia, India, and, most recently, Brussels.
 I have specialized in leading teams in political, communications, and program management work throughout my career.
 I was awarded an OBE in 2017 for services to the U.K.-India relationship, having led Prime Ministerial visits in both directions, and the tour of TRH The Duke and Duchess of Cambridge to India and Bhutan in 2016.
 I was awarded an MVO in 2008 for my work leading HM The Queen’s visit to Slovenia,” it read.